Charnwood-Challenge/Charnwood-Challenge.github.io/raceinformation.md

 In the unfortunate situation that you are unable to finish the event and need to retire, please make you way to the nearest road crossing, and inform the marshal located there, who will be able to provide assistance.

-## Late entries

-If you have any friends who are yet to enter then we will be taking entries up until Saturday evening if we haven't reached our limit (and maybe even on the day).